dimaslanjaka/source-posts/2022/10/declare-and-validate-variable-inside-if-else-scope.md

 date: 2022-10-06T11:40:09+07:00
 description: js validate and assign online inside if, js assign variable inside if bracket, How to declare a variable inside brackets
-excerpt: js validate and assign online inside if, js assign variable inside if bracket, How to declare a variable inside brackets
 lang: en
 photos:
   - https://miro.medium.com/max/912/1*Gdlo9wVkOuzsA8iUqXoLEg.png
-subtitle: js validate and assign online inside if, js assign variable inside if bracket, How to declare a variable inside brackets
 tags:
   - js
   - html